Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Equilibrium properties for various stressor strengths

 \subsection{Foldability--dimerization trade-offs, and their effects on sequence statistics}

 We start by tuning $\bint$ to see how changing the selection pressure applied along the $P_{int}$ direction affects the capability of the individual proteins to reach their native folds.
 The behaviours of $P_{nat}(S_A|\vb{A_1})$, $P_{nat}(S_C|\vb{A_2})$, and $P_{int}(S_A+S_C|\vb{A_1,A_2})$ are shown in \cref{fig:pnatpint_vs_gamma}.
 As a general trend, $P_{int}$ is an increasing function of $\bint$ as expected from the explicit dependence of $P$ on $\bint$ in \cref{eq:pfull}.
-We also observe that the two $P_{nat}$ decrease with $\bint$, an effect of the evolutionary trade-off between two competing fitness components.
+We also observe that the two $P_{nat}$ decrease with $\bint$, an effect of the evolutionary trade-offs between two competing fitness components.
 As $\bint$ grows to large values, the probabilities that the two proteins adopt their native folds become small: in this regime the selective pressure favoring protein-protein binding is too strong to cope with the folding constraints.
 For intermediate values of $\bint$ we are able to obtain both good foldings and high interaction between the two structures.

-The presence of the trade-offs observed at the phenotypic level in \cref{fig:pnatpint_vs_gamma} can be studied at the sequence level.
-To obtain a fine characterization of the sequence statistics resulting from the evolutionary constraints, we infer a pairwise Potts model with $ q= 20$-state variables (corresponding to the $20$ possible amino acids), and $N= 54$ variables (corresponding to the full dimer length), whose energy function is \cite{wu1982potts}

-Here, $J_{ij} (a_i, a_j)$ represents the coupling between amino acid $a_i$ on site $i$ and amino acid $a_j$ on site $j$, and $h_i$ a local field that depends on $a_i$.
-To infer these parameters we follow a Boltzmann Machine (BM) learning procedure \cite{tubiana2019learning}, consisting in maximizing the log-likelihood of the sequence data, see \cref{par:methods} for details.
-The meaning of the inferred inter- and intra-protein couplings is studided below.
+The presence of trade-offs observed at the phenotypic level in \cref{fig:pnatpint_vs_gamma} can be studied at the sequence level.
+To obtain a fine characterization of the sequence statistics resulting from the evolutionary constraints, we infer a pairwise Potts model with $ q= 20$-state variables (corresponding to the $20$ possible amino acids), and $N= 54$ variables (corresponding to the full dimer length) \cite{wu1982potts}.
+The energy of this effective model is the sum of two contributions, featuring local and interacting terms: where the indices $i,j$ run along all the dimer sequence, {\em i.e.} $i, j = 1, \dots, L$.
+Here, $J_{ij} (u,v)$ represents the coupling between amino acid $u$ at position $i$ and amino acid $v$ at position $j$ along the sequence; given two positions $i,j$ in contact in the 3D dimer structure, they reproduce the interacting MJ potential $E(u,v)$.
+The parameters $h_i (u)$ are local fields acting on position $i$ that depends on specific amino acid $u$.
+To infer the values of these parameters we follow a Boltzmann Machine (BM) learning procedure \cite{tubiana2019learning}, consisting in maximizing the average log-likelihood $\expval{\log \mathcal{P}}_{\text{data}}$ of the model over the sequence data.
+In practice, we assume the data to be Gibbs-distributed as